kaiyoo/AI-agent-Azul-Game-Competition/readme.md

 # AZUL game AI-agent competition
-COMP90054(AI planning for Autonomy) in class competition - AI agent in Azul game
+COMP90054 (AI planning for Autonomy) In-class competition: Creating AI agents for Azul game

 Video demo is available [here](https://youtu.be/vctpCTW8iWU) and project information is in [project-info.md](https://github.com/kaiyoo/AI-azul/blob/master/project-info.md)

 ## [1] Overview
-This project was done as the final project of subject AI planning for autonomy.
+This project was done as the final project of a subject (COMP90054 - AI planning for autonomy).

 Ranked 12th out of 68 teams.

-Our team implemented 3 algorithms: Monte Carlo Tree Search, Deep Q-learning, Minimax.
+Our team implemented 3 algorithms: 1) Monte Carlo Tree Search, 2) Deep Q-learning, 3) Minimax.

 Among above algorithms, I implemented both DQN and Minimax.